 10x Genomics offers multiple products, of which some can be combined.
 Combining products allows for obtaining single-cell data with multiple dimensions.

 - It’s the leading microfluidics platform

 The platform has currently been used in more than 1,000 publications, so you are far from alone.
 Whatever species or tissue you are working on, you are probably not the first to use 10x Genomics.

-Currently, we offer two solutions of 10x Genomics: Single Cell Gene Expression and Single Cell Immune Profiling.
-For both solutions, we are a Certified Service Provider.
+Currently, we offer two solutions of 10x Genomics: Single Cell Gene Expression, Single Cell Gene Expression Flex, and Single Cell Immune Profiling.
+For all solutions, we are a Certified Service Provider.